What is vitiligo? Dr. Hamzavi explains how vitiligo can affect a person's self-esteem and lets us know that vitiligo is very treatable.

 Vitiligo usually affects the skin, but it can develop anywhere we have pigment.
 Patches of hair can turn white.
 Some people lose color inside their mouths.
 Even an eye can lose some of its color.
 People of all races and ethnicities get vitiligo.

 Vitiligo is not contagious.
 It is not life-threatening.
 But, vitiligo can be life-altering.
-Some people develop low self-esteem, no longer want to hang out with friends or develop serious depression.
+Some people develop low self-esteem.
+They may no longer want to hang out with friends or develop serious depression.
 Most people have vitiligo for life, so it’s important to develop coping strategies.

 A coping strategy that helps many people is to learn about vitiligo.
 Another helpful strategy is to connect with others who have vitiligo.